 There are all kinds of activities, resources, and media available to astronomy buffs.
 This isn't surprising, considering that astronomy is not only one of the oldest fields in science but also widely considered one of the most fascinating.
 While there are numerous magazines, books, and computer programs dedicated to giving burgeoning astronomers all the information they can handle, nothing is quite as exciting as sharing your love for astronomy with other like-minded people.
 This is why there are so many astronomy clubs that specialize in uniting people together under the love of astronomy.

 While there are certainly astronomy clubs that operate on the national level, these may not be preferable to those of us who want to get outside and look at the stars with potential new friends.
 This is why finding local astronomy clubs is usually a better choice for somebody who wants to share their love of the cosmos.
 Finding an astronomy club is not a very difficult task.
 Every major city and nearly every small town has at least one form of astronomy club that can be found with minimal searching.
 The perfect tool to help you find these clubs is the internet.

 You may wish to visit MapMuse, at mapmuse.com.
 This site helps you find all kinds of organizations, including clubs devoted to astronomy, by using your zip code and informing you of the closest destinations where an astronomy club is located.

 If you live in a rural area, you may be shocked and disappointed to find that there are no astronomy clubs within driving distance of you.
-While this may be disheartening, do not be too broken up about it.
+While this may be disheartening, don't be too broken up about it.
 There are many clubs devoted to astronomy that are online, and you can still feel a sense of camaraderie among such a club.
 If anything, you may even consider yourself lucky that you live in a rural area with very few people.
-This likely means that your view of the night sky is unobstructed and free from interference by buildings, streetlights, or other forms of light pollution.
+This likely means that your view of the night sky is unobstructed and free from interference by buildings, streetlights, or other forms of "light pollution".